Irrigation / Backflow Device Information

 In order to comply with the Illinois Pollution Control Board Regulations and the Illinois Environmental Protection Agency, all public water supplies are required to have an active cross-connection control program.

-A cross-connection is a link through where it is possible for contaminating materials to enter the drinking water supply when the pressure of the private water source exceeds the pressure of the public drinking water source.
+A cross-connection is a link through which contaminating materials can enter the drinking water supply when the pressure of the private water source exceeds the pressure of the public drinking water source.
 This action is called backflow.

 All active irrigation devices must be tested and will be monitored for compliance.